Let's Talk It Over

 Let's Talk It Over is a 1934 American pre-Code comedy-drama film directed by Kurt Neumann and starring Chester Morris, Mae Clarke and Frank Craven.

 Plot summary

-A sailor rescues a young heiress who is apparently drowning.
-Little does he know she was only pretending to catch the eye of another man.
+A young sailor saves a woman from drowning.
+The woman turns out to be a rich heiress; unfortunately for the sailor, she was only pretending to be drowning so that another young man she had her eye on would save her.